Main Content

 Example: expr = 5*x+3, where x is an OptimizationVariable

-Values of variables in expression, specified as a structure.
+Values of the variables in an expression, specified as a structure.
 The structure pt has the following requirements:

-• All variables in expr match field names in pt.
+• All variables in expr must match field names in pt.

-• The values of the matching field names are numeric.
+• The values of the matching field names must be numeric.

 For example, pt can be the solution to an optimization problem, as returned by solve.